Readit News logoReadit News

 The reality is that dynamic typing has never been a real problem in Clojure.
 I've worked with the language almost exclusively for over a decade now, and I maintain a number of popular libraries, like Selmer, with millions of users.

-huahaiy · 6 months ago
+huahaiy · a year ago

 That has nothing to do with types.
 You are now talking about when a compiler is run.